josepmariall/x_biamow/README.md

 # Predicting product attractiveness
-This project aims at predicting the **attractiveness of a certain product**.
+This project aims at predicting the **attractiveness of a household device**.

 ## Install
 I provide the [environment](https://github.com/titoniubo/x_biamow/blob/master/xebiamow.yml) used to run this code.